AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 $stealth [= opt1 [| opt2 [| opt3 [...]]]]
 ```

-where `opt(i)` stands for certain Stealth Mode options disabled by the modifier.
+`opt(i)` stand for certain Stealth Mode options disabled by the modifier.
 The modifier can contain any number of options (see below) or not contain them at all.
 In the latter case the modifier disables all the Stealth Mode features.

 The list of the available modifier options: